AlphaLynx0/PKGBUILDs/README.md

 This repository uses Git subtrees to store external repositories into the package subdirectories.

-Subtrees are added to this repo with: `git subtree add --prefix=<package> https://aur.archlinux.org/<package>.git master`
+Subtrees are added to this repo with: `git subtree add --prefix=<package> https://aur.archlinux.org/<package>.git master --squash`

 Changes are pulled into this repo with: `git subtree pull --prefix=<package> https://aur.archlinux.org/<package>.git master`